samyuktsriram/DataStructures/Project/README.md

     I'm writing each function myself based on the reference, especially insert, delete and search.
     The basic hash function initially will create collisions in the testing module, which are handled using overflow buckets and separate chaining.
 This has been implemented with linked lists.
-    The complex hash function does not create collisions.
+    The complex hash function does not create collisions. the testing functions

 3. Testing modules
-    The insert_delete_test function tests all the following situations:
+    The insert_delete_test and size_test functions tests all the following situations:
     1. Insert
     Adding elements over capacity
         Should return "The table is full"